learnlatex/learnlatex.github.io/en/more-08.md

 All the `booktabs` rules and also `\addlinespace` support an optional argument in brackets with which you can specify the rule's thickness.
-In addition the trimming provided by `\cmidrule` can be customized by specifying a thickness in braces after `r` or `l`.
+In addition the trimming provided by `\cmidrule` can be customized by specifying a length in braces after `r` or `l`.

 <!-- {% raw %} -->